lt3355/Dataset4HIN-DPD-master/README.md

-# Dataset for: Design Pattern Detection on Heterogeneous Information Network
+# Dataset for: Design Pattern Representation and Detection based on Heterogeneous Information Network

 ## 1 Structure of the Dataset